 Your heart rate is the number of times your heart beats per minute.
-A normal or healthy resting heart rate for an adult is between 60 and 100 beats per minute.
-In general, the lower your heart rate, the more efficient your heart is at pumping.
+A typical or “healthy” resting heart rate for an adult is between

 By definition, a heart attack is a disruption of blood flow to the heart muscle that damages heart muscle tissue.
-But the nature of that disruption and how the heart responds can differ.
+However, the nature of that disruption and how the heart responds can differ.

-There are three different types of heart attacks and each can affect heart rate in different ways:
+There are three types of heart attacks, and each can affect heart rate in different ways: